-- a characterization of fish populations on the basis of species and life stage, including information on the surveys carried out and the source of data available (e.g. location of sampling stations, catch methods, date of catches, species, catch-per-unit effort); - a description of primary and secondary productivity in affected water bodies with a characterisation of season variability; - a list of any fish or invertebrate species at risk that are known to be present; - a description of the habitat by homogeneous section, including the length of the section, width of the channel from the high water mark (bankful width), water depths, type of substrate (sediments), aquatic and riparian vegetation, and photos; - a description of natural obstacles (e.g. falls, beaver dams) or existing structures (e.g. water crossings) that hinder the free passage of fish; - maps, at a suitable scale, indicating the surface area of potential or confirmed fish habitat for spawning, rearing, nursery, feeding, overwintering, migration routes, etc. Where appropriate, this information should be linked to water depths (bathymetry) to identify the extent of a water body's littoral zone;

-- the description and location of suitable habitats for fish species at risk that appear on federal and provincial lists and that are found or are likely to be found in the study area; and - mercury and methylmercury concentrations, stores, mobility and fate in the aquatic ecosystem, including fish and fish habitat.
+- a characterization of fish populations and communities on the basis of species composition and life stage, including distribution, relative abundance, migration and movement patterns, and general life history requirements at a weekly time step (i.e. fish periodicity tables); and information on the surveys carried out and the source of data available (e.g. location of sampling stations, catch methods, date of catches, species, catch-per-unit effort); - a description of primary and secondary productivity in affected water bodies with a characterisation of season variability; - a list of any fish or invertebrate species at risk that are known to be present; - a description of fish habitat with evaluation of the quality and quantity of useable habitats including depth, velocity and substrate preferences by fish species.
+Document the importance and location of other fish habitats (e.g. food sources, aquatic and riparian vegetation) that contribute to fish productivity.
+Provide photographic records where applicable; - a description of natural obstacles (e.g. falls, beaver dams) or existing structures (e.g. water crossings) that hinder the free passage of fish; - maps, at a suitable scale, indicating the surface area of potential or confirmed sensitive fish habitat for spawning, rearing, nursery, feeding, overwintering, migration routes, etc. Where appropriate, this information should be linked to existing hydrology specific to preferred depth and velocity criteria; - the description and location of suitable habitats for fish species at risk that appear on federal and provincial lists and that are found or are likely to be found in the study area; - mercury and methylmercury concentrations, stores, mobility and fate in fish and fish habitat; - a geochemical and physical characterization of the reservoir area and downstream aquatic ecosystems to assessment baseline mercury and methylmercury concentrations, stores, mobility and fate in fish and fish habitat; and - a characterization of total dissolved gas and potential risk of supersaturation.